sowole-aims/dlbc-data-science-academy/about.md

 ## About

-Welcome to the DLBC Data Science Academy!
+Welcome to the DLSO Data Science Academy!
 This page provides essential information about our course policies, including details about lectures, resources, exercises, and assignments.

 ## Lectures